RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/1-Tables and items/item-history/item-history.md

 ### Reverting an item back to its current version

-Pressing the **Undo Changes** button whilst viewing a historical view will revert the contents of the item back to its current state.
+Pressing the **Undo Changes** button while viewing a historical view will revert the contents of the item back to its current state.
 Please note that an item's history does not track changes to the *Universal links* linked to an item.